 De-icing products are vital in many settings, such as pavements and driveways, so that people don’t slip.
 We know a fair bit about rock salt, a common choice which can have negative effects on concrete surfaces.
 It is important to understand this so that you know the best way to prevent ice without causing damage in the process.
 You should also look into less harmful alternatives to rock salt.

-People apply rock salt to a surface because it lowers the freezing point of water.
-This is important to keep in mind because it will only work to a certain temperature but if it lowers further, it will freeze again.
+People apply rock salt to the surface because it lowers the freezing point of water.
+This is important to keep in mind because it will only work at a certain temperature, but if it lowers further, it will freeze again.
 As a result slipping becomes a problem again if the weather gets worse.

-You also need to note that rock salt is hydroscopic so it will attract water.
-This will end up in the concrete and as it freezes and thaws, there will be additional hydraulic pressure.
+You also need to note that rock salt is hygroscopic so it will attract water.
+This will end up in the concrete and, as it freezes and thaws, there will be additional hydraulic pressure.
 This pressure is upward and will lead to spalling, ruining the surface.

-You still need to use something to stop surfaces icing over and becoming slippery.
-Our products aren’t corrosive or harmful to pets and will prevent water re-freezing.
+You still need to use something to stop surfaces from icing over and becoming slippery.
+Our products are non-corrosive and safe to use around pets and will prevent water re-freezing.
 We are proud to offer alternatives to rock salt that won’t damage concrete surfaces.

 You can use our product in numerous settings to melt any ice or snow.
 It is effective and economical too.
 Email firstname.lastname@example.org and we can discuss our fantastic product and answer any of your queries.
 Alternatively, call our team on 0800 193 6466.